What Makes a Tinnitus App Actually Effective? 6 Criteria That Matter

 The most practically important criterion — and the one most apps fail

 Tinnitus doesn't pause when you get a phone call.
 Neither should your sound therapy.
 Most tinnitus apps stop playing the moment you switch apps, receive a call, join a video meeting, or lock your screen.
-The result: you lose coverage at exactly the moments you need it most.
+You lose coverage at the exact moments you need it most.

-An effective app uses native background audio APIs to keep playing continuously — during incoming and outgoing calls, Zoom and Teams meetings, YouTube, and locked screen.
+An effective app uses native background audio APIs to keep playing continuously — during calls, Zoom and Teams, YouTube, and locked screen.
 This is a technical implementation choice, not a cosmetic one.
 You either have it or you don't.

-What to look for: explicit mention of "plays during calls" or "background play" in the app description.
-Test it before relying on it — start a sound, make a test call, check if it continues.
+What to look for: explicit mention of "plays during calls" or "background play."
+Test it — start a sound, make a test call, check if it continues.

-Watch for: apps that describe themselves as "always on" but only mean "plays when the screen is on."
+Watch for: apps that claim "always on" but only mean "plays when the screen is on."
 These stop the moment a notification or call interrupts.

 Frequency matching range and precision